 - add a third of a cup of finely sliced cabbage for some crunch and extra fiber!

-Serve Kachumbari as an appetizer or side dish.
-Along with nyama choma and ugali, it pairs up well with Swahili pilau, chips mayai, sukuma wiki and Githeri.
+Serve it as an appetizer or side dish.
+Along with nyama choma or kuku choma and ugali, it pairs up well with Swahili pilau, chips mayai, sukuma wiki and Githeri.

 try these other African dishes!